bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 then create points that are close but indented from the corners of the side polygon and then we connect these to a point that has an even shorter radius and is centered on the side of the Yome.

-This code will give us a different window depending on the size of the Yome.

 If you uncomment the second `playArea` call you will see this: